Asian shares extend losses as specter of recession looms

 A U.S. consumer prices report on Thursday will be one of the biggest factors for markets this week.
 Investors also are awaiting the latest updates on how companies are dealing with higher prices and interest rate hikes.

+Chinese cities were imposing more lockdowns and travel restrictions after the number of new daily COVID-19 cases tripled during a weeklong holiday, ahead of a major Communist Party meeting in Beijing next week.

+China is one of the few places still resorting to harsh measures to keep the disease from spreading.
+The long-ruling Communist Party is particularly concerned as it tries to present a positive image of the nation in the run-up to a once-in-five-years party congress that starts Sunday.
+The strict “zero-COVID” approach has taken an economic toll, particularly on small businesses and temporary workers.
+Many in China hope the pandemic policy will ease after the meeting.

-The dollar rose to 145.44 Japanese yen from 145.34 late Friday, adding to pressure on Japan’s central bank to counter the yen’s prolonged slide by adjusting its policy of keeping its benchmark interest rate below zero to fend off deflation.
+The dollar was trading at 145.25 Japanese yen from 145.34 late Friday, adding to pressure on Japan’s central bank to counter the yen’s prolonged slide by adjusting its policy of keeping its benchmark interest rate below zero to fend off deflation.

 Prices have been rising in Japan, pushed higher mainly by global inflation and surging costs for oil and gas, but the Bank of Japan has stuck to its ultra-loose monetary policy while the Fed has pressed ahead with sharp rate hikes.
 The higher expected returns have pushed the dollar higher against the yen.